Small rainbow cliques in randomly perturbed dense graphs: Rainbow copies of

+\begin{proof} We claim that before the second vertex-step, each triangle is saturated by at most two colours.
+If true, this readily implies the assertion, since, as noted above, the vertex-step with a missing edge is coloured successfully, and a vertex-step which attaches a vertex to an existing triangle which is saturated by at most two colours, is also guaranteed to be coloured successfully.

+To prove the aforementioned claim, note that any colour which was only used in a standard step, saturates only the triangles that are contained in the copy of $K_4$ introduced in this step.
+Therefore, any two distinct colours that were used only in standard steps, do not saturate the same triangle.
+Before the second vertex-step, at most one colour is used in a non-standard step.
+We conclude that every triangle is saturated by at most two colours, as claimed. \end{proof}

-If $\phi \in \{6, 7\}$, there are at most three vertex-steps in which we try to colour, and we are guaranteed success in at least one of them.
-Therefore, in total, we fail to colour in at most four vertex-steps, at least two of which extend the same triangle.
-It follows that there are at most four rainbow copies of $K_4$, two of which intersect in a triangle.
-It is easy to see that there is a matching $M$, of size at most $3$, that meets each of these copies. \end{enumerate}
+If $\phi \in \{3, 4, 5\}$, then there are at most three vertex-steps, the first two of which are coloured successfully by Observation~\ref{obs:successful-vx-steps}.
+Hence, there is at most one rainbow copy of $K_4$ (using Observation~\ref{obs::unique-K4}).
+If $\phi \in \{6, 7\}$, there are at most five vertex-steps, at most three of which are not coloured successfully (again using Observation~\ref{obs:successful-vx-steps}).
+It follows that there are at most three rainbow copies of $K_4$.
+It is easy to see that there is a matching $M$, of size at most $3$, that meets each of these copies.